 Each branch promotes different events and programs that pertain to their focus.
 These include Condoms in CSU, presentations on various health issues pertaining to sexual health, mental health, and substance abuse, the 21st birthday card program, and various awareness weeks including Alcohol Awareness Week and Sexual Responsibility Week.
 For a complete list of our services, click here.

 All peer health educators are selected through an application process that commences each fall.
 After students are granted admission into the program, they all must satisfactorily complete EDUC 350: Peer Health Education.
-For more information about joining HOPE, please visit our recruitment page or contact our Recruitment Chair, Carly Blatt at email@example.com.
+For more information about joining HOPE, please visit our recruitment page or contact our Recruitment Chair, Lauren Dybel at firstname.lastname@example.org.

 Fish Bowl’s Hours